anthitariel/mustache-bookstore/README.md

 ## Project Structure

 - `index.html`: HTML structure of the project.
-- `mustache.js`: JavaScript code using Mustache.js for rendering books.
+- `mustache.js`: JavaScript code using Mustache.js for rendering books and fetching banner data.
 - `styles.css`: Styles for the project.

 ## Dependencies